snr-laboratory/snrlab-microfab-trial0/doc/CCD/LArCCD.md

 - Milestone 2: Electrial design by Jun 27
 - Milestone 3: Material list ready to submit by Jun 30
 - Milestone 4: Order materials by Jul 1
+    - Bottleneck items:
+      - high-quality MFCs
+      - quartz tube with custom stainless steel ends for attaching the gas lines

 # Fab plan (Priority List)
 1) Atomic Layer Deposition (ALD) Tool
     - Draw schematic for tool design
       - Gas flow
       - Electrical
 2) Fully understand the physical measurement process
     - CV and how it’s related to the microphysics of the surface
 3) Detailed diagram of the surface of Al2O3
     - Thickness and layer details
 4) Device mask (no overlapping gates)
     - Check later with simulation for  satisfactory electric field penetration and integrity.
 5) Test plan for readout schematic
     - Exact device shape  with details
     - Special test structure that is a separate from the device
 6) Liquid argon system
     - Argon recirculation
     - LAr coffee brewer inspired recirculation device
 7) We need mobile charge carriers in the semiconductor (LAr)
     - Create a method for generating carriers needed for CV measurements

 ---